Rishit-dagli/TF-Watcher/docs/source/index.rst

 .. image:: https://img.shields.io/twitter/url?style=social&url=https%3A%2F%2Fgithub.com%2FRishit-dagli%2FTF-Watcher.svg
    :target: https://twitter.com/intent/tweet?text=Wow:&url=https%3A%2F%2Fgithub.com%2FRishit-dagli%2FTF-Watcher

+.. only:: not latex

+   **TF Watcher** is a simple to use Python package and web app which allows you to monitor |:eyes:| your Machine Learning training or testing process on mobile devices
+   |:mobile_phone:| built specially for Google Colab, Azure ML and Kaggle.
+Dedicated to
+   all ML Developers with |:heart:|.

+.. only:: latex

-TF Watcher is a simple to use Python package and web app which allows you to monitor your model training or testing process on mobile devices built specially for Google Colab, Azure ML and Kaggle.
+   **TF Watcher** is a simple to use Python package and web app which allows you to monitor your Machine Learning training or testing process on mobile devices built specially for Google Colab, Azure ML and Kaggle.
+Dedicated to all ML Developers with love.

 Quick Links
 ------------